 Crosslinks: Crosslinks provides support to the Revd Luke & Mary Foster and their family in Chile.
 Luke is a past curate at St Paul’s and is now teaching in a theological college in Santiago, Chile.
 Click here for their support page at Crosslinks.

-Mission Aviation Fellowship: We support Steve & Katie Machell who are both working with MAF in Kenya and East Africa providing air-support to missionaries and aid workers across east Africa.
-Click here for their latest prayer letter.
+Mission Aviation Fellowship: We support Steve & Katie Machell who are both working with MAF in Chad and East Africa providing air-support to missionaries and aid workers across the region Click here for their latest prayer letter.

-SIM – Serving in Mission (MECO International): the Lawrence family have been supported for several years working in administration with this Christian Mission.
-SIM engages in evangelism in the predominantly Muslim countries of the middle east.
-Recently, we have agreed to support Mike and Vicky and their family working in Lebanon.
+SIM – Serving in Mission (MECO International): We support Mike and Vicky Tomlinson and their family working in Lebanon.
 They founded the Bread of Life Society locally.
 This aims to strengthen the witness of the gospel and unity in churches.
 The society has responded to the refugee crisis by providing education for many of the Syrian refugee children in its education centre.
 It is also developing sunday school material for use in Arabic.